thosgood/this-weeks-finds/markdown/251-300/week289.md

 For more on this, try the following book on network theory:

-9) Francois E. Cellier, Continuous System Modelling, Chap.
-9: Modeling chemical reaction kinetics, Springer, Berlin, 1991.
+9) Francois E. Cellier, _Continuous System Modelling_, Chap.
+9: "Modeling chemical reaction kinetics", Springer, Berlin, 1991.

 So, we've added two more items to our list of analogies: thermodynamics and chemistry.
 But, we've seen that they're intimately interlinked.